imagej/imagej.github.io/pages/Writing_plugins.md

 Conceptually, a `Service` satisfies the role of [static utility classes](wikipedia:Utility_class "wikilink") on a per-Context basis.
 In this way, only one [instance](http://math.hws.edu/javanotes/c5/s1.html) of each `Service` class can be associated with a given `Context` instance; an association that occurs automatically during `Context` creation.
 Furthermore, when a `Context` is asked for an implementation of a given `Service`, only the highest priority instance will be returned.

 Services often build on or reuse functionality defined in each other.
-For example, the {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/plugin/PluginService.java' label='PluginService' %} sees ubiquitous use in retrieving and working with plugin instances.
-For such reuse, {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/plugin/Parameter.java' label='@Parameter annotation' %} can be used to declare inter-service requirements.
+For example, the {% include github org='scijava ' repo='scijava-common ' tag='scijava-common-2.47.0 ' source='org/scijava/plugin/PluginService.java ' label='PluginService ' %} sees ubiquitous use in retrieving and working with plugin instances.
+For such reuse, {% include github org='scijava ' repo='scijava-common ' tag='scijava-common-2.47.0 ' source='org/scijava/plugin/Parameter.java ' label='@Parameter annotation ' %} can be used to declare inter-service requirements.
 During `Context` startup, these relationships will be resolved automatically.

 ### Commands

 Whereas [Services](#Services "wikilink") provide internal functionality, `Commands` are plugins designed to be executed as one-offs, typically interacting with users to achieve some desired outcome.
 When opening the ImageJ GUI, Commands are what populate your menu structure: exposing functionality and algorithms in a way that can be consumed by non-developers.

-When writing `Commands` you will often declare {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/plugin/Parameter.java' label='@Parameters' %} on fields that **can not** be resolved automatically by the `Context`—for example, numeric values or file paths.
+When writing `Commands` you will often declare {% include github org='scijava ' repo='scijava-common ' tag='scijava-common-2.47.0 ' source='org/scijava/plugin/Parameter.java ' label='@Parameters ' %} on fields that **can not** be resolved automatically by the `Context`—for example, numeric values or file paths.
 Instead of being instantiated at `Context` startup as a `Service` would be, `Commands` are created and executed on demand.

 When a `Command` is executed, it goes through a series of pre-processing steps to populate its `@Parameters` using its associated [Context](#The_Context "wikilink").
 If any parameters are left unresolved and a UI is available, the framework will automatically build and display an appropriate dialog to get user input.
 In this way, input harvesting is decoupled from functional operation—allowing developers to focus on what's really important without repetition of code.
 This also means that Commands can typically run [headlessly](Headless "wikilink") without any extra development effort.

 A common pattern in `Command` development is to wrap `Service` functionality.
 For example, opening an image from a path is a fundamental operation in ImageJ.
-To this end, developers can directly use the {% include github org='scifio' repo='scifio' tag='scifio-0.25.0' source='io/scif/services/DatasetIOService.java' label='DatasetIOService' %}.
-Users then get this same functionality from the menus via the {% include github org='imagej' repo='imagej-plugins-commands' tag='imagej-plugins-commands-0.6.0' source='net/imagej/plugins/commands/io/OpenDataset.java' label='OpenDataset command' %}—which itself simply calls into the `DatasetIOService`.
+To this end, developers can directly use the {% include github org='scifio ' repo='scifio ' tag='scifio-0.25.0 ' source='io/scif/services/DatasetIOService.java ' label='DatasetIOService ' %}.
+Users then get this same functionality from the menus via the {% include github org='imagej ' repo='imagej-plugins-commands ' tag='imagej-plugins-commands-0.6.0 ' source='net/imagej/plugins/commands/io/OpenDataset.java ' label='OpenDataset command ' %}—which itself simply calls into the `DatasetIOService`.

 ### Other plugins

 Because virtually everything is a plugin in ImageJ, there are too many to explicitly enumerate, let alone cover in a tutorial.
 To get ideas for functionality that can be added, a good starting point is to look for services in the [javadoc](Javadoc "wikilink"), or the [ImageJ search portal](http://search.imagej.net/).
 Many service types have supplemental plugins for easy functional extension.
-In particular, the {% include github org='imagej' repo='imagej-common' label='imagej-common' %} and {% include github org='scijava' repo='scijava-common' label='scijava-common' %} repositories will contain plugin definitions for many essential operations.
+In particular, the {% include github org='imagej ' repo='imagej-common ' label='imagej-common ' %} and {% include github org='scijava ' repo='scijava-common ' label='scijava-common ' %} repositories will contain plugin definitions for many essential operations.

 A brief list of some of the more useful plugin types to extend:

   - [Ops](Ops "wikilink") provide a reusable set of image processing algorithms.
   - [Image formats](Adding_new_file_formats "wikilink") allow new types of images to be opened in ImageJ.
-  - {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/convert/Converter.java' label='Converters' %} allow the framework to interchange types, outside of normal Java class hierarchy restrictions.
+  - {% include github org='scijava ' repo='scijava-common ' tag='scijava-common-2.47.0 ' source='org/scijava/convert/Converter.java ' label='Converters ' %} allow the framework to interchange types, outside of normal Java class hierarchy restrictions.
-  - {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/module/process/PreprocessorPlugin.java' label='Input Preprocessors' %} give you control over the population of `@Parameters`.
+  - {% include github org='scijava ' repo='scijava-common ' tag='scijava-common-2.47.0 ' source='org/scijava/module/process/PreprocessorPlugin.java ' label='Input Preprocessors ' %} give you control over the population of `@Parameters`.
-  - {% include github org='scijava' repo='scijava-common' tag='scijava-common-2.47.0' source='org/scijava/display/Display.java' label='Displays' %} control how UI elements are presented to users.
+  - {% include github org='scijava ' repo='scijava-common ' tag='scijava-common-2.47.0 ' source='org/scijava/display/Display.java ' label='Displays ' %} control how UI elements are presented to users.

 If you know the function you want to modify but can't determine its location in the code, please [ask other developers.](Help "wikilink") You're part of the community now\!

 ## Example projects

-Remember the {% include github org='imagej' repo='tutorials' label='imagej/tutorials repository' %} we [said you should clone](#Requirements "wikilink")?
+Remember the {% include github org='imagej ' repo='tutorials ' label='imagej/tutorials repository ' %} we [said you should clone](#Requirements "wikilink")?
 Now's the time to put it to use\!

 Because the ImageJ API is designed to be maximally flexible and extensible, if you're just getting started with development it can be overwhelming to figure out exactly which part of the code base you should be working on.
 The `imagej/tutorials` repository contains a selection of minimal projects illustrating how your own project(s) could be structured to perform common tasks.
 Most of these projects also have extensive documentation via comments in the code, to highlight particular functions and use cases.